linuxgurugamer/MissionPlanner/README.md

 							on the vessel.
 Supports USI and Civilian Population traits Crew Count				Checks for minimum crew
 	Docking Ports			Checks for docking ports
+	Engines					Has specific checks for TWR, dV and resources used by the engine.
+Delta V and TWR are tied to a specified stage or the first stage.
+The plan will need to be adjusted if any engine entries are tied to a specific stage (see Vessel Specific toggle).
-	Engines					Has specific checks for TWR, dV and resources used by the engine Flags					Updates if one or more flags have been planted on the selected body.
+							There is a toggle to indicate that the criteria should apply to the first stage Flags					Updates if one or more flags have been planted on the selected body.
 	Lights					Checks for the required number of spotlights on the vessel Maneuver				Manual checklist item for various maneuvers.
 Some of the maneuvers have additional fields: